How Much Does a Home Appraisal Cost in Arizona?

 Appraisers traditionally start with a walkthrough inspection of the property so they know what they’re valuing.
 A typical inspection involves the following:

-They then begin researching comparable homes (called comps) that are active listings, pending sale and recently sold in the surrounding area to get an idea of what the current market rate is for the subject property.
+They then begin researching comparable homes (comps) that are currently listed, pending sale, or recently sold in the surrounding area to determine the current market rate for the property in question.
 A qualifying comp is considered a home and property of very similar size and physical features.
 For those that were sold, appraisers try to prioritize the most recent transactions.

-“An ideal comp would be the house next door that has the exact same physical attributes that sold three days ago,” says Logan.
+“An ideal comp would be the house next door that has the exact same physical attributes that sold three days ago,” Logan says.

 Finding good comps is not always easy, so appraisers are trained to make value adjustments based on the differences between the comps available and how much the market has shifted since each of the comps sold.
 For instance, if a comp has one more bathroom than your home, then the value of that additional bathroom might be deducted from your home’s comparable value.
 Likewise, if a comp sold three months ago and the housing market has noticeably gone up or down since then, the appraiser will account for that change when calculating a current value.